5 Doll’s House Magazines Every Miniaturist Should Know About

 Dolls House and Miniature Scene

-DHMS is my go-to miniature magazine, which I’ve been reading consistently for about 2 years.
-The features are excellent and varied, showcasing a myriad of different themes, specializations, and crafting techniques.
-One of my favourite features is the polymer clay miniature food-making ‘lessons’ and seeing the progress of long-term projects of …miniaturists.
-Dolls House and Miniature Scene includes a wide range of topics, it’s not just about dolls houses, so you get a bit of everything with this magazine.
+DHMS was my go-to miniature magazine, which I read consistently for about two years before it closed.
+The features were excellent and varied, showcasing myriad themes, specialisations, and crafting techniques.
+One of my favourite features was the polymer clay miniature food-making ‘lessons’ and seeing the progress of long-term projects of miniaturists.
+Dolls House and Miniature Scene covered a wide range of topics — not just doll’s houses — so you got a bit of everything with this magazine.

 Dollhouse Miniatures